divya2146/Horse-Race-Prediction/README.md

 -Overall Impact: Summarize the project's contribution.
 This could involve creating a valuable tool for informed decision-making, providing insights into horse racing, or potentially laying the groundwork for further advancements in race prediction.

-    By effectively addressing these points, the conclusion will provide a clear picture of the project's achievements and potential applications.